AN AMAZING KASBAH IN A MOROCCAN DESERT OASIS

 I didn’t realize it until after, but I never once was shown a menu — they just start bringing you food — but they served exactly what I was in the mood for every single time.
 It was eerie.
 Everything single thing I love; different each day, but always seeming perfectly chosen, perfectly flavored.
 Moroccan food is now my favorite on the planet.
 I talked to other guests and they realized the same thing.
 THAT is remarkable.

-“When you are hungry, just show up at any time and we will take you to a different place each time.”
+When you are hungry, you just show up at your own time and Flo has already picked out a new, isolated little secret place for you to eat.
+A different place each day.

 And candles.
 Candles and lanterns and fire glowing everywhere.
 I want to work here, being the fire-lighting guy.
 What a magical place.
+I never once saw a menu, they just bring you food, exactly what you wanted and didn’t even know.
+Every time.

 This is one of the coolest things I’ve ever done.
 And well worth every single burning cent.
 And Flo and Dar Ahlam was the hotel experience to redefine them all.
 With surprises at every turn.
 Save up all your money and give it to Flo and you’ll walk away with one of the most memorable experiences, ever.
 Here’s what Conde Nast Traveler had to say about a similar trip, staying at Dr Ahlam.
 And Travel & Leisure’s article Morocco Beyond Marrakesh